siraat-ai-academy/freelance-content-writing-suite-by-jamalu/who-is-eks2-and-why-it-matters.md

 ## 🌱 What This Means for Clients

-When you hire Jamalu, you don’t just get a writer.
+When you hire Eks2, you don’t just get a writer.
 You get someone who…

 - Knows the **weight of a whisper**
 - Sees between **the lines and the lives**
 - Crafts not just content — but **connection**

-> “Because Jamalu doesn’t write *for* your brand.
+> “Because Eks2 doesn’t write *for* your brand.
 > He writes **from the part of your brand that knows it was born to serve**.”

 ---